-Those digging for gold in California, and others, did not want competition from slaves and they did not want their dignity undermined by being seen as doing the same work as slaves.
-The slavery that was brought to California was driven out.
-A convention met in California and drafted a constitution that prohibited slavery.
-This was ratified by a vote of 12,000 to 800.
-In Congress, shouting matches erupted over the question of admitting California into the union, with Southern politicians complaining that they had suffered the "wrongs and insults of the North long enough."
-Talk of the South seceding from the union arose again, and President Taylor, the old veteran of the U.S.- Mexican War, declared that he would crush secession if he had to lead the army himself.
-The aging Senator known as the Great Compromiser, Henry Clay of Kentucky – a slave state – tried to calm his fellow Southerners.
+Those digging for gold in California and others there did not want competition from slaves and they did not want their dignity undermined by being seen as doing the same work as slaves.
+A constitution was drafted in California that prohibited slavery, ratified by a vote of 12,000 to 800.
+In the US Congress, shouting matches erupted over the question of admitting California into the union, with Southern politicians complaining that they had suffered the "wrongs and insults of the North long enough."
+Again, talk of the South seceding from the union arose, and President Taylor, veteran of the war with Mexico, declared that he would crush secession if he had to lead the army himself.
+The aging Senator known as the Great Compromiser, Henry Clay of Kentucky, tried to calm his fellow Southerners.
 He believed that secessionists were being lightheaded.
 On the Senate floor he spoke of the benefits to the South of remaining in the Union.
 He described as delusional the view that secession was constitutional, and warned that it could not be accomplished peacefully.

-The first Fugitive Slave Act, passed back in 1793, allowed slave catchers to function in any state or territory, and that they have only an oral claim given to a federal or state judge that the person was an escaped slave.
-And under the first Fugitive Slave Act anyone sheltering an escaped slave could be fined 500 dollars – a large amount of money at that time.
-By the mid-1800s, Northern states were doing little about runaway slaves.
-Runaways were being considered free persons when reaching states that had outlawed slavery.
+The first Fugitive Slave Act, passed back in 1793, allowed run-away catchers to function in any state or territory, and that they needed only an oral claim given to a federal or state judge that the person was an escaped slave.
+Anyone sheltering an escaped slave could be fined 500 dollars – a large amount at that time.
+By the mid-1800s, states that had outlawed slavery were considering runaways free persons when crossing their border.
 The Fugitive Slave Act of 1850 changed this.
-A federal marshal who failed to arrest an alleged runaway slave could be fined 1,000 dollars and the federal government was now obligated to track down and apprehend runaway slaves in the North.
-In the North, any "Negro" person could be arrested without a warrant and turned over to someone who claimed him or her to be a runaway and himself as the owner.
+A federal marshal who failed to arrest an alleged runaway slave could be fined 1,000 dollars and the federal government was now obligated to track down and apprehend runaway slaves wherever they were.
+In the North any "Negro" could be arrested without a warrant and turned over to someone who claimed him or her to be a runaway and himself his or her owner.
 A fine of 1,000 dollars and six months' imprisonment could be charged against anyone caught providing shelter, food or any other assistance to a slave.

 The Fugitive Slave Act of 1850 intensified the hunt for runaways.
-It jeopardized all free Blacks and intensified help from people for slaves, with calls in the North for civil disobedience and with more energy devoted to the rescue of slaves through the "underground railroad."
+It jeopardized all free Blacks, and for slave owners there was blowback: in the North more energy was devoted to the rescue of slaves through the "underground railroad," and there were calls for civil disobedience.
 More support for the Underground Railroad came in 1852 with the publication of a novel by Harriet Beecher Stowe: Uncle Tom's Cabin.
-The popularity of the book made Southerners feel more besieged.
-They complained that the novel was exaggerated fiction, and in the South owning a copy of the book was made illegal.
+The popularity of the book made supporters of slavery feel more besieged.
+They complained that the novel was exaggerated fiction, and in the South politicians made owning a copy of the book illegal.